Mark-Seaman/Shrinking-World-Pubs/journey/Pub/40Something.md

 ## Family and Parenting

 Christine graduated from High School in 2001, and we had to adjust our parenting style to accommodate her growing independence.
-This transition was challenging but rewarding, as we learned to trust our children’s judgment and provide support while allowing them to make their own decisions.
+This transition was challenging but rewarding, as we learned to trust our children's judgment and provide support while allowing them to make their own decisions.
 If anyone tells you this is easy, they are lying.
 With each child, it was a new experience and a new challenge.
 But we were always there for them and they knew it.